When it comes to natural healing for your dog, you can’t go wrong with medicinal mushrooms for dogs.

 Research shows they can improve immune system function and have a wide range of other important health benefits for your dog.
 And they’re very social – they work really well together.
-You can combine them to get the different benefits and support the healing properties of each one.
+You can combine them to get the different healing properties of each one.

 1. Reishi Mushrooms

 Reishi mushrooms are known as the mushrooms of immortality.
 They have anti-tumor effects, anti-inflammatory, anti-viral and immune-stimulating properties.
 This makes them great for boosting overall health.
 In dogs, reishi mushrooms can …